super3/peercoin_website_old/README.md

 [![tip for next commit](http://tip4commit.com/projects/222.svg)](http://tip4commit.com/projects/222)

 ### Issues
-Content requests, bugs, etc. are all handled through [Github Issues](https://github.com/super3/Peercoin.net/issues).
+Content requests, bugs, etc. are all handled through [GitHub Issues](https://github.com/super3/Peercoin.net/issues).
 We will try to get to your issue as soon as possible.

 ### Pull Requests
 If you have a simple change to the website, we ask that you put in a pull request instead of an issue.
 These include things like link changes, text errors, etc. We can add these to the live site with the push of a button, which makes everything easier.